The Best Tools and Toolbox

 A small pry bar isn’t exactly a home toolbox essential, but it is quite handy.
 You may need it to open a stuck window, remove a piece of baseboard, or pull up nails.
 After interviewing two tool experts and having our three carpenters use five pry bars to pull nails and separate boards, the last one standing was the Stanley 55-116 8-inch Nail Puller ($7).
 This tool has a thin cat’s paw nail puller at one end and a wide prying fin at the other, a two-in-one functionality that can pull out buried nails and pry off anything from baseboards to floor registers.
 Other tools were more polished, but this one separated boards with the least damage to the wood.
 The prying end also has a more dramatic curve than the competition, so the tool gives more lift on a single pry, and unlike others, the prying end has a notch that works as a second nail puller for small fasteners.
 At around $7, the Stanley also costs less than the competition.
 For more on how we picked and tested, see our guide to The Best Pry Bar.

-Working under a sink or behind a washer/dryer, it’s tough for a big work light to beat a headlamp.
-We picked the Black Diamond Spot ($33) after comparing it against 24 other headlamps because it has a long battery life, strong overall durability, and convenient features.
-For example, it can cast a spotlight with a large central LED or a flood with two side lights, and the lamp pivots so you can aim it right where you want it (especially useful in spots where it’s too tight to wear it on your head).
-To learn more why we chose the Black Diamond and what we compared it against, read our full guide to The Best Headlamp.
+When you’re working under a sink or behind a washer or dryer, it’s tough for a big work light to beat a headlamp.
+We picked the Black Diamond Spot after comparing it against 36 other headlamps over the past three years because it has a long battery life, strong overall durability, and convenient features.
+For example, it can cast a spotlight with a large central LED or a flood with two side lights, and the lamp pivots so you can aim it right where you want it (especially useful in spots where it’s too tight for you to wear the lamp on your head).
+To learn more about why we chose the Black Diamond Spot and what models we compared it against, read our full guide to The Best Headlamp.

 Precision screwdrivers have extra small bits to open the battery compartment of a toy, rewire the thermostat, or tighten up a pair of sunglasses.
 The best that we found is the Maxcraft 7-in-1 ($5).
 It’s about as basic as they come, but it offers everything you need: convenient onboard bit storage, a knurled shaft for easy gripping, several of the most commonly used bits, and a little pocket clip, all of this for the bargain price of $5.
 It’s not a fancy tool—you can pay big bucks for a set of pro-level precision screwdrivers—but for most people, it’s an infrequently used item, and making a big investment doesn’t make sense.
 But we do have an upgrade pick for anyone who wants a bigger, better (and pricier) kit in our full guide to The Best Precision Screwdriver.